alex-a-renoire/sigma-homework/README.md

 The response format is JSON or a byte array in case of a JWT token.

-If you have <a href="https://httpie.io/"httpie</a or some other API client tool (e.g. Postman), you may try the following more complex scenarios:
+If you have https://httpie.io/ or some other API client tool (e.g. Postman), you may try the following more complex scenarios:

 ```
 # post a user